Qtr 3 Career Education Newsletter

 More information can be found about the Pacifica High School Culinary Arts Academy on Instagram, @phs_culinaryartsacademy.

 Students from the Culinary and Hospitality pathways at Channel Islands, Pacifica, Oxnard, and Rio Mesa high schools took part in the annual Ventura County Hospitality Week during the last week of January.
 OUHSD CTE Program Specialist Debra Gallagher collaborated with Ventura County Coast CEO Brian Tucker and his team members, Dave Lion and Kristal Silva, to develop an engaging and informative program, providing students with insights into the diverse career opportunities in Hospitality and Tourism, both in Ventura County and worldwide.
 Ventura County Coast also provided students with professional headshots and padfolios to support their future endeavors.
 The students and teachers are incredibly grateful for the opportunity to collaborate with such passionate professionals in this dynamic industry.
+The Rio Mesa Baking and Pastry students, along with teacher Mrs. Cynthia Allen learned about Hospitality Marketing at the Ventura County Coast office, before touring the Crowne Plaza hotel on Ventura's promenade.

-The Channel Islands High School Culinary & Hospitality students visited the stunning Ojai Valley Inn, where they enjoyed a fresh pasta-making demonstration at the beautiful Farmhouse and were treated to a delicious lunch featuring freshly made pasta and pesto.
+The Channel Islands High School Culinary & Hospitality students and teachers, Mrs. Taira Garces, and Chef Juan GarciaSerratos, visited the stunning Ojai Valley Inn, where they enjoyed a fresh pasta-making demonstration at the beautiful Farmhouse and were treated to a delicious lunch featuring freshly made pasta and pesto.
 Following the meal, Training Manager Rory Fratkin led them on a tour of the resort, showcasing its many amenities.
-Their experience concluded at the Apothecary, where they learned how guests can create personalized souvenirs such as candles, soaps, and artwork.
+Their experience concluded at the Apothecary, where the students learned how guests can create personalized souvenirs such as candles, soaps, and artwork.
+Students, accompanied by Chef Kristen Collins, from the Pacifica High School Culinary Arts Academy received a behind-the-scenes experience with the staff at Four Points Sheraton, where they gained hands-on training in banquet setup and room preparation.

 RANCHO CAMPANA HIGH SPEED INTERVIEWING EVENT